 When it comes to your health, there are a couple of things to be aware of when it comes to answering the question: “are bananas good for you?”

-- A few people report experiencing headaches after eating a lot of bananas.
+- A few people report experiencing side effects of headaches after eating too many bananas.
 Keep in mind that these were self-reported and not from clinical studies.
 However, it may be related to a compound called tyramine, derived from the amino acid tyrosine.
 Anecdotally, the link between eating bananas and experiencing headaches seems to be more common among people who are prone to headaches and migraines in general.

 - Extreme overconsumption of this fruit could increase your risk for hyperkalemia — or excessive blood potassium levels.
 One case study observed an individual with hyperkalemia as a result of eating 20 bananas per day.
 But unless you regularly sit down to 20 bananas at a sitting, this likely isn’t a major concern for you.